What Is PayPal Credit & How Does It Work?

 - Will Help You Build Credit: Prior to October 2019, PayPal Credit was considered a “hidden tradeline” because it didn’t report your activity to the credit bureaus.
 PayPal then reversed this policy, and PayPal Credit now reports your payment activity to the big three credit bureaus (Equifax, Experian, and TransUnion).

-- PayPal Purchase Protection: If your online purchase doesn’t match the description or doesn’t arrive, PayPal will refund the full purchase price plus original shipping costs.
+- PayPal Purchase Protection: If your online purchase doesn’t match the description or doesn’t arrive, PayPal will refund the full purchase price plus the original shipping costs.

 Cons Of PayPal Credit